nkarasiak/MuseoToolBox/docs/source/auto_examples/learnTools/learnWithRFandCompareCV.rst

 .. _sphx_glr_auto_examples_learnTools_learnWithRFandCompareCV.py:

 Learn with Random-Forest and compare Cross-Validation methods
 ===============================================================

-This example shows how to make a classification with different cross-validation methods
+This example shows how to make a classification with different cross-validation methods.